richarvey/TheWellArchitectedGuideTo/content/en/docs/WhatIsS3/ObjectStorage.md

 Cost Optimization      | SAN solutions can be expensive    | Cheaper and cloud providers only charge for what you use |

+Object storage is very cost-efficient for many use cases.
+It also has several tiers of storage available to the end-user.
+These tiers have pros and cons and you can find out more in chapter 5.